Welcome to the Andover and District Beekeepers Association (ABKA) website.

 We are one of the many associations that make up the larger body of the British Beekeepers Association (www.bbka.org.uk) and our association is one of the many that make up the Hampshire Beekeepers Association (www.beetalk.org.uk)

-We meet every month to exchange information and keep abreast of issues relating to beekeeping as well as simply to socialise.
+We meet regularly to exchange information and keep abreast of issues relating to beekeeping as well as simply to socialise.
 Topics we cover include bee health, beekeeping techniques and theories, bee products, advice and access to BBKA training modules as well as practical apiary visits.

 We look forward to meeting you or helping with your enquiry as an Andover resident, with an interest in bees!

 Winter Lecture Programme and Beginners' Courses

 Andover BKA Winter Meetings and Beginners' Course will be held at Picket Piece Village Hall, Walworth Road, Andover SP11 6LY starting at 7:30pm prompt.
 Anyone who would ike to learn more about beekeeping is most welcome to attend, but please contact the membership secretary beforehand if possible - details can be found on the Contacts page

 Presenter - Vita Europe, Basingstoke - mite control and honeybee health specialist